Universe in a black hole in Einstein$-$Cartan gravity

-When a collapsing star forms an event horizon, the interior of a black hole is causally connected and becomes a new, closed universe \cite{torsion1}.
-Such a universe is initially inhomogeneous and anisotropic but it becomes more homogeneous and isotropic near a bounce.
+{\bf 5.
+Oscillatory universe without particle production}\\ \\ When a trapped null surface forms in a black hole \cite{HoVi}, the region within this surface is causally connected and mathematically equivalent to a new, closed universe \cite{torsion1,num}.
+We will also assume, for simplicity, that such a universe is already homogeneous and isotropic \cite{HoVi}.
 In a black hole, fermions composing the spin fluid have energies much greater than their rest energies.
 These particles are thus described by an ultrarelativistic barotropic equation of state, $p=\epsilon/3$, as for radiation.
-If we assume that the universe begins to contract when $a=a_i$ and $\dot{a}=0$, where $\alpha n_\textrm{f}^2\ll\epsilon$, then (\ref{Fri1}) gives $\frac{1}{3}\kappa\epsilon a_i^2=1$.
+If we assume that the universe begins to contract when $a=a_i$ and $\dot{a}=0$, where $\alpha n_\textrm{f}^2\ll\epsilon$, then equation (\ref{Fri1}) gives $\kappa\epsilon a_i^2/3=1$.
 Accordingly, the initial temperature is given by

-For observers outside the black hole, this initial condition occurs in the future infinity because of an infinite redshift at the event horizon.
-They observe a black hole with mass

-which shows that $a_i$ is its Schwarzschild radius.
-If no particles are produced, then we can use (\ref{con}).
-The reference values in (\ref{prop}) can be $a_\textrm{r}=a_i$ and $T_\textrm{r}=T_i$.
-The dynamics of the new universe is described by (\ref{prop}) and (\ref{Fri1}) which can be written as
+If no particles are produced, then we can use equation (\ref{con}).
+The reference values in equation (\ref{prop}) can be $a_\textrm{r}=a_i$ and $T_\textrm{r}=T_i$.
+The dynamics of the new universe is described by equations (\ref{prop}) and (\ref{Fri1}), which can be written as

 or

 The Friedmann equations (\ref{Fri1}) and (\ref{Fri2}) also give